shinexyt/markdig.wpf/README.md

 $$
 ```

-**Note:** The current implementation renders LaTeX expressions as styled text (similar to code blocks).
-For actual visual mathematical rendering, integrate libraries like [WPF-Math](https://github.com/ForNeVeR/wpf-math) or use external rendering solutions.
+**Rendering Implementation:**
+- **For .NET Core 3.1 and .NET 5.0+**: Math expressions are rendered visually using the [WPF-Math](https://github.com/ForNeVeR/wpf-math) library (version 2.1.0), providing professional-quality mathematical typesetting
+- **For .NET Framework 4.5.2**: Math expressions are rendered as styled text (similar to code blocks) due to WPF-Math compatibility requirements

+**Features:**
+- Supports a wide range of LaTeX mathematical symbols and expressions
+- Properly formatted fractions, integrals, summations, matrices, and more
+- Greek letters and mathematical operators
+- Error handling with fallback to text rendering for invalid LaTeX

+**Note:** If you encounter issues with specific LaTeX expressions, they will fall back to text rendering with error indication.

-See [Math-Demo.md](Documents/Math-Demo.md) for more examples.
+See [Math-Demo.md](Documents/Math-Demo.md) for more examples and demonstrations.